 Based on our Corporate Ethics and Conduct Charter, which clearly express commitment to practicing corporate ethics and fulfilling corporate social responsibilities (CSR), the Company has established the Compliance Code of Conduct as a code of conduct under which officers and employees act in strict compliance with laws, regulations, the Articles of Association, and social norms, and the Compliance Manual.
-The Company has also stipulated systems in Compliance Rules to ensure thorough implementation of the Compliance Code of Conduct.
+The Company has also stipulated systems in Compliance Rules to ensure thorough implementation of the Compliance Code of Conduct and the Compliance Manual.
+The Compliance Office promotes thorough compliance in cooperation with other Company sections, as instructed by the officer in charge of compliance.

 The section in charge of internal auditing is responsible for auditing compliance.
-This section reports its findings to the Representative Director and to the Auditors Committee.
-It also reports on important matters to the board of directors.
+This section reports its findings regularly to the board of directors and to the Auditors Committee.

 The Company has established and operates a hotline to allow officers and employees to directly report information concerning actions that may be in violation of laws and regulations and other concerns.